FathanChannelTVSubs/VS-Fathan-Source/mods/mods/readme.txt

 Get your "pack.json" file here!
-To get them, you need to go to "PsychEngine" folder.
+To get them, you need to go to "Mods" folder.
+No the second one, but the first one.